University of Florida Homepage (opens in new tab)

 Research on planets around distant stars is thriving at UF.
-Observational studies include radial velocity planet searches (e.g., MARVELS and MINERVA), transit searches (NASA’s Kepler mission), transit follow-up observations, spectroscopic observations of planet host stars, and high-contrast imaging with adaptive optics and new coronagraph techniques.
+Observational studies include radial velocity planet searches (e.g., MARVELS (opens in new tab) and MINERVA (opens in new tab)), transit searches (NASA’s Kepler mission (opens in new tab)), transit follow-up observations, spectroscopic observations of planet host stars, and high-contrast imaging with adaptive optics and new coronagraph techniques.
 UF’s involvement in several exoplanet programs provides many opportunities for detailed observational and theoretical studies of individual planetary systems, as well as statistical analyses of exoplanet populations.
 Theoretical investigations include modeling planet formation, planet-disk interactions and the orbital interactions of multiple planet systems.
-UF astronomers are also developing the next-generation of instruments for studying extrasolar planetary systems (e.g., CanariCam for GTC, Florida IR Silicon immersion grating spectromeTer (FIRST), Infrared Exoplanet Tracker (IRET) and potentially small satellites for transit photometry).
+UF astronomers are also developing the next-generation of instruments for studying extrasolar planetary systems (e.g., CanariCam (opens in new tab) for GTC (opens in new tab), Florida IR Silicon immersion grating spectromeTer (FIRST), Infrared Exoplanet Tracker (IRET) and potentially small satellites for transit photometry).

 Faculty Research